 Mariupol City Council: Russian invaders have renewed shelling of the city and its neighboring areas, breaking the ceasefire, sabotaging the plans for peaceful evacuation.
 The city council is forced to cancel the humanitarian evacuation and ask city residents to find shelter.

 The Russian invading army has once again broken the ceasefire agreement designed to help with humanitarian crises and evacuation of citizens.
-They are shelling the city of Volnovakha (Donetsk region), making evacuation impossible. – Office of the President of Ukraine
+They are shelling the city of Volnovakha (the Donetsk region), making evacuation impossible. – Office of the President of Ukraine

 Mayor of Mykolaiv (shipbuilding city near the Black Sea in southern Ukraine): Russian troops are advancing and have opened fire.
 In the worst case scenario, the residents will head to bomb shelters, but for now they are ready to repel the invaders and are determined to hold on.